 Her historical storytelling includes performances at Amsterdam’s Van Gogh Museum, Groningen’s Grand Theater, and Mezrab House of Stories.
 She also wrote a storytelling tour of De Burcht van Berlage for the International Institute of Social History and the Jewish History Museum, which received over 900 visitors during its run in December of 2019.
 She has led hundreds of people through Amsterdam on her tours: Badass Women Storytelling Walk, LGBT+ History Storytelling Walk, Plantage Storytelling Walk, and Customized Private Storytelling Walk.

 Shea is a UX designer with a background in VR and interactive performance.
-He is designing the Badass Tours Self-Curated Walking Tour and designed the Badass Tours website.
+He designed Badass Tours’ Self-Curated Walking Tour and website.
 He built a career in New York as an international producer with Blue Man Group.

 When he moved to Amsterdam, he pivoted to user-centered performances and technology.
-While producing one of Europe’s largest VR festivals, he became involved in the community of artists and designers developing the new wave of interactive VR experiences.
 He produces, presents, and designs for The Smartphone Orchestra.